 The Jefferson EDGE 2020 is the long-term economic development strategic plan to promote sustainability, job growth and investment in Jefferson Parish.
-Over the course of its 17-year history, the EDGE has served as a road map for our community’s development.
-Through proactive efforts of our stakeholders, JEDCO, and elected officials, the EDGE has delivered game-changing initiatives such as the development of the 500-acre Churchill Technology and Business Park & quality of life improvements to the Parish.
+Over the course of its nearly 20-year history, the EDGE has served as a road map for our community’s development.
+Through proactive efforts of our stakeholders, JEDCO, and elected officials, the EDGE has delivered game-changing initiatives such as the development of the 500-acre Churchill Technology & Business Park and quality of life improvements to the Parish.
 In 2020, JEDCO will work with stakeholders and the community to provide The Jefferson EDGE with a new five-year update, developing goals, economic development initiatives, and actionable steps for job growth and investment through 2025.

 Many of Jefferson Parish’s most exciting progress and initiatives were born out of the Jefferson EDGE.